Published on April 23rd, 2012 | by Julie Finn7

-cement planter: These cement planters from Centsational Girl (writing for Home-Dzine) are easy to make using a variety of small and large recyclable plastic containers–yogurt tubs, plastic cups, the plastic pots that nursery plants are sold in, etc. The planters look nice just on their own, but you can also embed objects such as river rocks, bottle caps, and broken pottery pieces into the tops of the planters for even more decorative effect.
+1. cement planter: These cement planters from Centsational Girl (writing for Home-Dzine) are easy to make using a variety of small and large recyclable plastic containers–yogurt tubs, plastic cups, the plastic pots that nursery plants are sold in, etc. The DIY pots look nice just on their own, but you can also embed objects such as river rocks, bottle caps, and broken pottery pieces into the tops of the planters for even more decorative effect.

-egglings: You can start seeds in eggshells!
+2. egglings: You can start seeds in eggshells!
 Using this tutorial from Mossy, you can once again completely remove a material from the waste stream and–even better!–amend the soil as you do so, since the eggshells that you’ll be putting right into the ground with their seedlings contain valuable calcium for your soil.

-egg carton containers: And once all the eggs are gone, start another batch of seeds in the empty cardboard egg carton.
-Unless your cardboard does a really good job disintegrating, you’ll likely have to transplant your seedlings, not plant the container as you can with some other materials, but there are organizational benefits to being able to keep a full dozen of the same type of plant together in your egg carton.
+3. egg carton containers: And once all the eggs are gone, start another batch of seeds in the empty cardboard egg carton.
+Unless your cardboard does a really good job disintegrating, you’ll likely have to transplant your seedlings, not plant the pot as you can with some other materials, but there are organizational benefits to being able to keep a full dozen of the same type of plant together in your egg carton.

-plastic bottle pots: You can turn a plastic bottle into the perfect pot for a seedling, with surprisingly little waste to recycle.
+5. plastic bottle pots: You can turn a plastic bottle into the perfect pot for a seedling, with surprisingly little waste to recycle.
 Check out the plastic bottle pot tutorial from She Gathers, substituting your own natural soap for the bleach, and a piece of recycled newspaper for the paper towel.

 The cement planter image is the property of Centsational Girl.